mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 This sounds to me like the proper and loving way to deal with our brethren trapped in sin.

 ---

-{% include verse.html
-text="Zacchaeus stood there and said to the Lord, **“Look, half of my possessions, Lord, I will give to the poor, and if I have defrauded anyone of anything, I will pay back four times as much.”** Then Jesus said to him, “Today salvation has come to this house, because he, too, is a son of Abraham.
-For the Son of Man came to seek out and to save the lost.”" verse="Luke 19:8-10"
-%}

 When we really care about how our sins have hurt others, we want to make it right.
 This is also Yeshua magnifying the Torah commandment of restitution: